dsantmajor/python/python-folderstructure/README.md

 ### How to create a python package

-We will use the __init__.py this is a special type of file, this lets python as it is searching through directories to figure out what the structure is ,what the packages and modules
+We will use the ``__init__.py`` this is a special type of file, this lets python as it is searching through directories to figure out what the structure is ,what are the packages and modules

 Setup-py
 --------